 Someone else may start out by abusing heroin.
 They may not have a mental health disorder at first, but as the substance use disorder progresses, they’ll begin to suffer depression and anxiety.
 In addition, these conditions will worsen as dependence on heroin increases.

 When a person with bipolar disorder, anxiety disorder, or personality disorder tries to self-medicate, the results can be disastrous.
-Treatment centers that don’t provide both mental health programs and substance abuse treatment programs only do half the job.
+Treatment centers that don’t provide both mental health services and substance abuse treatment services only do half the job.

 An effective dual diagnosis treatment center in MI allows its residents to heal completely.
 Without it, it’s only a matter of time before someone falls right back into negative thoughts and behavior patterns.